Poikilos/integratoredu/README.md

 			* If any FamilyID remains blank, enter a family ID then do Autofill All again.
 			* To edit any fields manually, click the name of the name of the column at the top of the Reports sheet, scroll down, change the value that is in the text box, then push the Save button that is inside the same cell as the text box.
 			* If Autofill worked in one month and not another, the function gathered missing data when you clicked it for the one that worked, so go back to the month that didn't work and do Autofill All again (if fields are still blank, resolve any remaining issues, otherwise manually enter family id since there must be a mispelling--this will allow that mispelling to be autofilled the next time the person signs in/out).
+		* If you believe an entry is not valid, click the "x" to the left of the entry to deactivate it.
+Click any gray symbol to reactivate the item, however keep in mind that the gray symbols have the following meanings:
+			* gray two-tag symbol: item was marked as a duplicate by user (Modified column shows who marked the duplicate)
+			* gray list symbol: item was split by user (Modified column shows who split the entry)
+			* gray 'x' with circle: manually deactivated by user using the "x" (NOTE: the file for the entry contains a hidden record of which user changed the state of an entry)
 		* after all issues are resolved, click a year under "Billing"
 			* type a name for a new billing cycle (whatever name you want) such as "2017 Sep and last week of Aug" and check all weeks that you would like to add to the billing cycle, then click the green plus button to create the billing cycle (this only has to be done once per billing cycle)
 			* to view bills to give to parents or for your own use: